redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 ### Extra vars

-For bare-metal deployment of OCP 4.13 or later, it's advisable to configure the following extra variables.
+For multi node deployment of OCP 4.13 or later, it's advisable to configure the following extra variables.
 - control_plane_install_disk
 - worker_install_disk